Robert Porterfield: Barter Theatre

-After his father's death, Porterfield inherited "Twin Oaks", and he returned to Glade Spring in western Virginia.
+After his father's death, Porterfield inherited Twin Oaks, and he returned to Glade Spring in western Virginia.
 But his interest in theatre continued.
 During the Great Depression, in 1933 he created the Barter Theatre as a repertory company in nearby Abingdon, Virginia.
 He allowed residents to barter food for theatre admission during the lean years, which gave rise to what became the formal name.

 In establishing and running the repertory company, Porterfield gave opportunities to many young actors early in their careers, including Gregory Peck, Ernest Borgnine, Patricia Neal, Ned Beatty, Hume Cronyn, Gary Collins, and Larry Linville.
 His theatre participated in the Equity Membership Candidate Program (EMC) for the Actors' Equity Association.
 Actors and stage managers-in-training could get credit for their work in such theatres toward eventual membership in Equity.

 While most of his work was in theatre, Porterfield also had occasional minor roles in films, from 1937 to 1958.
 (See "Filmography" section below.)

 Marriage and family

 Porterfield married Helen Fritz on May 12, 1934.
 She died on New Year's Day 1949, having struggled most of her life with alcoholism, from which her father also suffered.
 It was considered the cause of her death.
 She did not learn until 1941 that her father had died of alcoholism.
 Robert and Helen did not have children.

 Porterfield married again on October 6, 1964, to Mary Dudley.
 In 1968, the two adopted a five-year-old boy, whom they named Jay Payne Porterfield.
 Robert nicknamed him "Jay Bird".
 They were married until Robert's death on October 28, 1971, in Abingdon.
-She continued to live as a widow at the Porterfield home of "Twin Oaks".
+She continued to live as a widow at the Porterfield home, Twin Oaks.